 First, don't get discouraged.
 Hitting a weight-loss plateau might tempt you to throw in the towel, but think about all the progress you've made so far and remember that you're still on track to better health.
 Instead of reverting to bad habits, try these tips to help get those numbers moving in the right direction again.

-1. Keep a food journal.
 Write down everything you eat.
-Every bite — even those French fries you snuck off your friend's plate or the four bites you "tasted" of your kid's macaroni and cheese.
+Every bite — even those french fries you snuck off your friend's plate or the four bites you "tasted" of your kid's macaroni and cheese.
 You may be surprised at what and how much you're actually eating.
 This kind of "loosening of the rules" is a big contributor to plateaus, according to the Mayo Clinic.

 In addition to focusing on diet and physical activity as important components to a weight-management program, research suggests that getting the recommended seven to nine hours of shut-eye each night can help with weight loss, and might prevent weight gain.

 As your body mass goes down, your calorie needs do, too.
 So you may need to adjust your daily calorie goal in order to continue losing weight.

 Just make sure you don't go to extremes.
 The Mayo Clinic recommends getting at least 1,200 calories per day — less than that can leave you hungry, which can lead to overeating.